Flames vs Blues Prediction — AI Finds CAN'T MISS NHL Lines & Props (Nov 11)

 Calgary vs St. Louis Prop Picks (AI)

-AI algorithm Remi is pouring through loads of stats on each line.
-In fact, anytime the Flames and Blues play there’s always several intriguing angles to key in on.
-Not to mention games played at Enterprise Center in Nov rarely follow normal, predictable betting trends.
+AI algorithm Remi is pouring through loads of datapoints on each player.
+In fact, anytime the Flames and Blues play there’s always several intriguing observations to key in on.
+Not to mention games played at Enterprise Center in Nov can often follow normal, predictable patterns.

 Remi's searched hard and found the best prop for this matchup: D. Holloway over 1.5 Shots on Goal.